Azure/fleet/docs/howtos/cluster-resource-override.md

     * Each term in the list is used to select clusters based on the label selector.

 ### JSON Patch Override
-To specify the changes to be applied to the selected resources, you can use the `jsonPatchOverrides` field in the `OverrideRule` spec.
+To specify the changes to be applied to the selected resources, you can use the jsonPatchOverrides field in the OverrideRule spec.
-The `jsonPatchOverrides` field supports the following fields:
+The jsonPatchOverrides field supports the following fields:

+>JSONPatchOverride applies a JSON patch on the selected resources following [RFC 6902](https://datatracker.ietf.org/doc/html/rfc6902).
+> All the fields defined follow this RFC.

 - `op`: The operation to be performed.
 The supported operations are `add`, `remove`, and `replace`.
     * `add`: Adds a new value to the specified path.
     * `remove`: Removes the value at the specified path.